-Taneum Creek Professional Review and Guide
+Taneum Creek Professional Guide

 "There are few quicker routes in the state to go from a major highway to rugged wilderness than the drive into Taneum Creek Canyon.
 The canyon cuts a path between South Cle Elum Ridge and Manastash Ridge while bordering and going through the L.T.
 Murray Wildlife Area en route to the heart of the Cascade Mountains on Taneum Ridge.
 Along the way the roads traverse habitats ranging from lowland riparian areas and prairie at the start of Taneum Creek Road to steep canyons with cliffs and rock outcroppings and into mixed forest as the road climbs toward the ridge.